bharadwaj-raju/settingsctl/README.md

 The coding conventions are mainly [PEP8](http://pep8.org), but with one notable exception: Tabs are used instead of spaces.

+See also the `TODO` file included, which has a list of things to be done.

 ### Contributing a new setting

 1. Fork the repository.